scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 DESI will have to contend with during its large processing runs.
 The frames per node hour results are plotted in Figure :ref:`framespernodehour`.
-While the increases in throughput we have obtained are more modest than the raw speedup, these values a more accurate representation of the actual improvements in DESI's processing capability.
+While the increases in throughput we have obtained are more modest than the raw speedup, these values are a more accurate representation of the actual improvements in DESI's processing capability.
 For this reason we emphasize that we were able to achieve a 5-7x throughput increase instead of the (more exciting but less meaningful) 7-10x in raw processing speed.